You've come to the right place for your Babydoll Southdown fleece and wool needs.

 - water repellent products

 browse my catalog of available products made from 100% Babydoll Southdown wool by clicking on the Shoppe button above.
-All aspects of the process from fiber to finished product are completed here on the farm.
+All aspects of the process from fiber to finished product are completed here on the farm with the exception of sending my scoured wool to a mill to be turned into roving.

-Once the sheep have been sheared and I have their fleeces, all of the processing to turn the fleece into batts and yarn and make handmade items is completed by me here on the farm, (with the exception of the quilts - my mother is a big contributor to these).
-My Shoppe contains a variety of items such fleece in all forms, yarn, dryer balls, woven afghans, blankets, and scarves, baskets, knitted hats, scarves, socks, and more.
+Once the sheep have been sheared and I have their fleeces, all of the processing to turn the fleece into batts and yarn and make handmade items is completed by me here on the farm with the exception of sending my scoured wool to a mill to be turned into roving, (quilts - my mother is a big contributor to these).
+My Shoppe contains a variety of items such fleece in all forms, yarn, dryer balls, baskets, knitted hats, scarves, socks, afghans, and more.

 There are very few people allergic to wool.
 The chemical make-up of wool is similar to the chemical make-up of fingernails and hair.
 If you're not allergic to fingernails and hair, you're probably not allergic to wool.
 Your "allergy" is most likely the reaction to fiber with a micron count greater than 30.
 These fibers are structurally rigid enough to cause "poking" of the skin and elicit a response from the sensory receptors similar to an allergic reaction.
 Some people have more sensitive skin than others.
 Most Babydoll Southdowns have a micron count ranging from 23 to 29 inches which means the majority of people can wear it comfortably next to the skin.